FrancisBanville/ms_interpreting_probabilities/README.md

 enable us to make more accurate predictions about ecological interactions at various spatial and temporal scales.
-This will prove to be of vital importance as our time to understand nature runs out, especially at the places where the climate change impacts hit harder.
+This will prove to be of vital importance as our time to understand nature runs out, especially at the places where the impacts of climate change and habitat loss hit harder.

 # Acknowledgment